Mull Eagle Watch is open April to September.

 Toilets, dog friendly facilities, and refreshments available on site.

-This date with Mull’s sea eagles is brought to you with the help of Forestry Commission Scotland, Mull & Iona Community Trust, Police Scotland, Scottish Natural Heritage, Craignure Golf Club, RSPB Scotland, the local community and volunteers.
+This date with Mull’s sea eagles is brought to you with the help of Forestry and Land Scotland Mull & Iona Community Trust, Police Scotland, Scottish Natural Heritage, Craignure Golf Club, RSPB Scotland, the local community and volunteers.
 Money raised goes back to this host project and to help Mull Eagle Watch.

 Mull Eagle Hide is graded by VisitScotland as a five star “exceptional wildlife experience” and it gained a gold Award in the Green Tourism Business Scheme.
 It has won recent awards including ‘Innovation in Tourism’ from the Highlands and Islands Tourism Awards and ‘Nature Tourism’ from The Nature of Scotland Awards.